adwuard/adwuard.github.io/_posts/2024-12-10-a-reflection-year-of-2024.md

 ---

 # Achievements at Work

+## People
+- Establishing a new engineering team for a new project.
+Expanded the team's skill set and diversity through strategic hiring.
+- Developed a personalized mentorship approach to support and guide new team members.
+- Achieved a high retention rate among new hires, building a positive and engaging team environment.

 ## Prototyping and Innovation
 - Rapidly evaluated software and hardware, trying out new designs and innovations by creating couple prototypes, accelerating the engineering validation process.
 Drive new innovations forward.